brian-beeler/privoxy-pilot-macos/README.md

     `brew install privoxy`

-3. After installation start privoxy via brew:
+3. After installation start privoxy:

-    `brew start privoxy`
+    /usr/local/opt/privoxy/sbin/privoxy /usr/local/etc/privoxy/config

 4. Execute the following command to see if Privoxy is running:

-    `brew services`
+    ps xa | grep /usr/local/opt/privoxy/sbin/privoxy

     You should see "privoxy started" which confirms it is running.
 If you see "privoxy error" either it did not start or possibly something went wrong during installation.

-5. Before continuing setup your Mac to use the Privoxy proxy server by setting your proxy server to "127.0.0.1:8118" in Network settings.
+5. Setup your Mac to use the Privoxy proxy server by setting your proxy server to "127.0.0.1:8118" in Network settings.
 Test to ensure it works by going to "ads.com".
 If Privoxy is running and the correct proxy settings have been entered you will see a message in your browser window stating that access to that website has been blocked.
-If you see something else then something is wrong in your proxy settings or Privoxy itself.
+If you see something else then something is wrong in either your proxy settings or Privoxy itself.

+6. Finally shut down Privoxy:

+    `pkill -f "/usr/local/opt/privoxy/sbin/privoxy"`

 <BR>

 ## **Configure Privoxy and install Privoxy Pilot**

 Your choices are to either allow Privoxy to be accessible to clients on your local network or only by the Mac on which it is installed.
+If you're unsure if your IP address is static then follow the instructions in "Configure Privoxy Pilot for single host use only" below "Configure Privoxy to be accessed by other local network clients and install Privoxy Pilot."

+### **Configure Privoxy to be accessed by other local network clients and install Privoxy Pilot**

  It is recommended that Privoxy be accessible to clients on your local network **but only if you have a static IP address.** By allowing connections from clients on your local network other devices like phones, tablets and "smart tvs" can also take advantage of the features of Privoxy.

-If you're unsure if your IP address is static then follow the instructions in "Configure Privoxy Pilot for single host use only."

-### **Configure Privoxy to be accessed by other local network clients and install Privoxy Pilot**
+#### **Automated installation**

+ `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/brian-beeler/privoxy-pilot-macos/main/privoxy-shared-setup.sh)"`

+#### **Manual installation**

 1. Download the Privoxy script:

    `curl -o "/usr/local/etc/privoxy/ppilot.sh" "https://raw.githubusercontent.com/brian-beeler/privoxy-pilot-macos/main/ppilot.sh"`

 2. Set Privoxy Pilot to execute by: